meganlavengood/musi216/docs/syllabus.md

 **Name:** Dr. Lavengood (she/her), pronounced “LAY-ven-good”
 **Email:** mlavengo@gmu.edu
 **Office:** deLaski Performing Arts Building (PAB) A-421
 **Communication:** I will answer emails within 24 hours.
-I am also happy to use Teams to chat with you in a channel or one-on-one.
+I am also happy to use Teams to chat with you one-on-one.

 ### One-on-one appointments

-*   Available Tuesdays from 3:00–5:00 PM.
+* Drop-in hours are Tuesdays/Thursdays from 11:45–1 PM.
-*   No appointment is needed, but if you like, you can [schedule a time here](https://outlook.office365.com/owa/calendar/OfficeHours2@gmuedu.onmicrosoft.com/bookings/) so that I expect you.
-*   We can meet in person or [meet on Zoom](https://gmu.zoom.us/j/98156896249?pwd=dVFHSmF3Q0t0aEd2SWxjdW1QSUpvdz09​​​​​​​).
+* If you need a time outside of those hours, [schedule a time here](https://outlook.office.com/bookwithme/user/882671bfd88f4695a4db9c4a51e3b369@gmu.edu?anonymous&ep=plink).
+(You can also schedule a time during regular office hours.)
+* If you want to meet via Zoom/Teams, email me and let me know.

 Course Information
 ------------------

 ### Meetings

-There are two sections, both of which meet on Tuesdays/Thursdays in MTB 2018:
+There are two back-to-back sections, both of which meet on Tuesdays/Thursdays in MTB 2018:

 * 9:00–10:15 AM
-* 1:30–2:45 PM
+* 10:30–11:45 AM

 If you have to miss class, you are welcome to attend the other class if that time works better for you.
-(But please regularly attend the class you're reigstered for!)
+(But please regularly attend the class you're registered for!)

 ### Learning Objectives

-1. Students will label and recognize musical elements using set theory terminology and other 20th-/21st-century compositional approaches.
+1. Students will label and recognize musical elements using set theory terminology, topic theory, leitmotivic analysis, and other 20th-/21st-century compositional approaches.
 2. Students will articulate the impact of analytical interpretations on performance practice.
-3. Students will demonstrate varied compositional techniques.
+3. Students will compose music using specific music-theoretical concepts.
-4. Students will differentiate composition techniques within and across pieces of music.

 ### Course Materials

-  **You won’t have to pay for any texts for this course!** Our textbook is [*Open Music Theory*](https://viva.pressbooks.pub/openmusictheory/), which is free.
+* **You won’t have to pay for any texts for this course!**
+* Our textbook is [*Open Music Theory*](https://viva.pressbooks.pub/openmusictheory/), which is free.
+* You will also need to reference some [extra "chapters" on music and media](/mm-lessons) outside the OMT book, which are on this website.

 #### Required

   * Internet access for [_Open Music Theory_](https://viva.pressbooks.pub/openmusictheory/), Blackboard, etc.
   * A three-ring binder for homework packets
   * Staff paper, pens, pencils, etc.
-  * * [MuseScore](https://musescore.org/en) or another notation program like Dorico, Sibelius, or Finale (I do not recommend NoteFlight or Flat). **Note that as of this writing (January 14), MuseScore 4 is still quite buggy.
-You may want to use [MuseScore 3](https://musescore.org/en/3.6.2) instead.
+  * [MuseScore](https://musescore.org/en) or another notation program like Dorico, Sibelius, or Finale (I do not recommend NoteFlight or Flat).
+I still find MuseScore 4 quite buggy, and I personally use [MuseScore 3](https://musescore.org/en/3.6.2) instead.

 #### Recommended